pallets-eco/flask-api-examples/README.md

   * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-Read the `README.md` in the sub folder for more details of the specific Flask extensions/frameworks.
+Read the `README.md` in the subfolder for more details of the specific Flask extensions/frameworks.